Muddy Mountain (aka Muddy Mountain)

 Group summit shot

-A ram watches us from afar
+A ram watched us from afar

 Coming back down from the saddle